1000ch/grunt-sync-version/README.md

 ## About

-Manage version of JSON setting file with Grunt task.
+Synchronize version of JSON setting file with Grunt task.

 ## Usage